percona/k8spsmdb-docs/docs/replication.md

 If you want both _Main_ and _Replica_ clusters to run on Kubernetes, overall steps will look like:

 1. Deploy the _Main_ cluster on a Kubernetes cluster (or use an existing one)
-2. Get secrets from the _Main_ cluster and apply them to the namespace in Kubernetes cluster to which you'll deploy the _Replica_ cluster
+2. Get TLS secrets from the _Main_ cluster and apply them to the namespace in Kubernetes cluster to which you'll deploy the _Replica_ cluster
 3. Deploy _Replica_ cluster on a Kubernetes cluster
 4. Add nodes from the _Replica_ cluster to the _Main_ cluster as external nodes